bkpgh/outgrab/README.rst

                 | position2            | to output and set focus to line after section
 dumpfields      | text                 | print text to output
                 | $fieldn              | designate nth whitespace-delimited field
-                | m:p                  | desinates columns or characters m to p
+                | m:p                  | a "slice" designates columns or characters m to p
                 | $holdn               | designates nth item stored by previous holdfields
                                        | e.g. "dumpfields $field3 1:10 feet"
                                        | prints the 3rd field, the columns 1-10, then "feet"